 Hawaii is the most eco-friendly state overall, with the highest number of electric vehicles and the highest rate of carpooling.
 This makes sense, as the island state is much smaller and people, therefore, live closer to both one another and their jobs.

-Take a look at the infographic below for more findings:
+Take a look at the infographic below for commuting habits in the United States:

 Salman Zafar is an ecopreneur, consultant, advisor, speaker and journalist with expertise in waste management, waste-to-energy, renewable energy, environment protection, conservation and sustainable development.
 His geographical areas of focus include Asia, Middle East, Africa and Europe.
 Salman is the Founder of EcoMENA, a popular voluntary organization based in Qatar.
 He is also the Founder and CEO of BioEnergy Consult, a reputed consulting firm active in biomass, waste-to-energy and waste management segments.